ministryofjustice/staff-infrastructure-certificate-services/README.md

 - The [AWS CLI](https://aws.amazon.com/cli/) should be installed.
 - [aws-vault](https://github.com/99designs/aws-vault) should be installed.
 This is used to easily manage and switch between AWS account profiles on the command line.
 - [Terraform](https://www.terraform.io/) should be installed.
 We recommend using a Terraform version manager such as [tfenv](https://github.com/tfutils/tfenv).
-Please make sure that the version of Terraform which you use on your local machine is the same as the one referenced in the file `buildspec.yml`.
+Please make sure that you are using `Terraform v0.12.29`.
 - You should have AWS account access to the PKI AWS account (you can ask the team on either Slack or Microsoft Teams to sort this out for you).

 ### Set up aws-vault

-Once aws-vault is installed, run the following two commands to create profiles for your AWS Dev and AWS Shared Services account:
+Once aws-vault is installed, run the following two commands to create profiles for your PKI AWS account:

 - `aws-vault add moj-pttp-pki` (this will prompt you for the values of your PKI AWS account's IAM user).

 ### Set up MFA on your AWS account

-Multi-Factor Authentication (MFA) is required on AWS accounts in this project.
-You will need to do this for both your Dev and Shared Services AWS accounts.
+Multi-Factor Authentication (MFA) is required on the AWS account on this project.

 The steps to set this up are as follows: